darris-james-martin/Fantasy_Grounds_URL_Linker/README.md

 end
 ```

-The container is built in XML with LUA underline code.
-I created a template to keep the containers standardize.
-So the Frame and Header all look like this.
-I use this template in all my container creations for FG.
+The container is built in XML with LUA underline code and I created a template to keep the containers standardized.
+I developed this Frame and Header template to use in all of my container creations for FG.
 ```xml
 <?xml version="1.0" encoding="iso-8859-1"?>